Slicer/Slicer/Docs/user_guide/modules/transforms.md

 Traansforms are saved into [ITK](https://itk.org/) transform file format.
 ITK always saves transform "from parent", as this is the direction that is necessary for transforming images.

 If a transform node in Slicer has a transformation with "to parent" direction (e.g., it was computed like that or a "from parent" transform got inverted) then:
 - linear transforms: the transform is automatically converted to "from parent" direction.
-See [developer page](See examples and other developer information in [Developer guide](../../developer_guide/modules/transforms.html#transform_files) for more details about this conversion.
 - warping transforms: the transform is saved as special inverse transform class that most ITK-based applications cannot interpret.
 If compatibility with other applications is needed, the transform can be converted to a displacement field before saving.

 A quick way to export a linear transform to another software or to text files is to copy the homogeneous transformation matrix values to the clipboard by clicking "Copy" button in Edit section in Transforms module.